 Another problem with analyzing urine appearance is that the lighting in different rooms can affect the color, as can the exposure of a photograph.
 The recent ingestion of foods, drinks, vitamins, medications, or dyes that color the urine is yet another reason why a chart may be inaccurate.

-There are many factors that can color urine, including foods, medications, and certain diseases.
-The information given below is for general interest only.
+Many factors can color urine, including foods, medications, and certain diseases.
+The information below is intended for general interest.
 A doctor should be consulted if urine has an unusual color with no obvious explanation, if the color lasts for a long time, or if it's accompanied by other symptoms.

 Fluorescent Yellow or Orange Pee